syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ### Selection background

-The `SfListView` allows changing the selection background color for the selected items by using the `SfListView.SelectionBackgroundColor` property.
-You can also change the selection background color at runtime.
+The `SfListView` allows you to change the selection background color for the selected items by using the `SfListView.SelectionBackground` property.

 {% tabs %}
 {% highlight c# %}
  <syncfusion:SfListView x:Name="listView"
-                        SelectionBackgroundColor="Khaki"/>
+                        SelectionBackground="Khaki"/>
 {% endhighlight %}
 {% highlight c# %}
-listView.SelectionBackgroundColor = Colors.Khaki;
+listView.SelectionBackground = Colors.Khaki;
 {% endhighlight %}
 {% endtabs %}